Donna enjoys using her arts background to create fun craft projects with a special focus on using repurposed or handy household materials.

 The previous owners of our house left behind this wire fencing with this wonderful rusted surface.
 I loved the shape of the fencing pieces, but I didn't want to use it in our yard.
 Instead, I redesigned these fence pieces into a handy clipboard or bulletin board and a jewelry display for my bedroom.

 There are a couple of ways to make these items into a bulletin board or jewelry display and organizer.

 Option 1: Simply Add Some Wire for a Quick Bulletin Board or Jewelry Display

 One of the easiest ways to recycle garden items into home accessories is to just add some wire to make a simple bulletin board or jewelry display.
 The added lines of wire will give you more places to attach your photos or personal items, or to hang your favorite earrings!
 The best thing about this project is that you can also hang it in a window to add some personality to your office or dorm room without blocking the light or your view.

 Materials You Will Need:

-- your garden fence piece or small trellis (this can be wire, wood, or plastic)
+- Garden fence piece or small trellis (this can be wire, wood, or plastic)

-- some wire that matches or coordinates with your garden item
+- Wire that matches or coordinates with your garden item

-- some decorative clips to attach your bulletin board items or photos
+- Decorative clips to attach your bulletin board items or photos

 2. I played around with the arrangement of my fence pieces.
 I could have used three or more pieces in a row to make a larger bulletin board or display, but I didn't really have the room on my wall.
 I think this might look really interesting for another project though.
 I would have just wired them together along the sides to create a bigger display decoration.